ucberkeley/moocchat/README.md

 accordingly by giving them CSS classes based on these variables' values, as in `<body class=<%= @where + "-" @subcounter %>>', giving class names such as `prologue-0`, `body-2`, etc.
+* `@chat_group` - a string that identifies the chat group this learner is in; think of it as a channel.
+If empty, it means the learner has not yet been assigned to a group.
 * `@u` - a hash (associative array) containing any state you want to store.
 See Learner Navigation.